M14MILLER/MMillerProject1/README.md

 # MMillerProjectSprint2

-This print takes data from the college api and saves it into a database program
+This sprint takes data from the college api and saves it into a database program.
+The ran into a couple of issues with syntax in main.py and i have one written, but not run test for the db.
+Will look to get issues fixed for sprint 3